-(a) Costs incurred for materials, supplies, and fabricated parts necessary to carry out a Federal award are allowable.
+(a) Costs incurred for materials, supplies, and fabricated parts necessary for the performance of a Federal award are allowable.

 (b) Purchased materials and supplies must be charged at their actual prices, net of applicable credits.
 Withdrawals from general stores or stockrooms must be charged at their actual net cost under any recognized method of pricing inventory withdrawals, consistently applied.
-Incoming transportation charges are a proper part of materials and supplies costs.
+Incoming transportation charges are an allowable part of materials and supplies costs.

 (c) Materials and supplies used for the performance of a Federal award may be charged as direct costs.
-In the specific case of computing devices, charging as direct costs is allowable for devices that are essential and allocable, but not solely dedicated, to the performance of a Federal award.
+Charging computing devices as direct costs is allowable for devices that are essential and allocable, but not solely dedicated, to the performance of a Federal award.

-(d) Where federally-donated or furnished materials are used in performing the Federal award, such materials will be used without charge.
+(d) Where Federally-donated or furnished materials are used in performing the Federal award, the materials will be used without charge.

 § 200.454 Memberships, subscriptions, and professional activity costs.

-(a) Costs of the non-Federal entity's membership in business, technical, and professional organizations are allowable.
+(a) Costs of the recipient’s or subrecipient’s membership in business, technical, and professional organizations are allowable.

-(b) Costs of the non-Federal entity's subscriptions to business, professional, and technical periodicals are allowable.
+(b) Costs of the recipient’s or subrecipient’s subscriptions to business, professional, and technical periodicals are allowable.

-(c) Costs of membership in any civic or community organization are allowable with prior approval by the Federal awarding agency or pass-through entity.
+(c) Costs of membership in any civic or community organization are allowable.

 (d) Costs of membership in any country club or social or dining club or organization are unallowable.

 (e) Costs of membership in organizations whose primary purpose is lobbying are unallowable.
-See also § 200.450.
+See § 200.450.

 § 200.455 Organization costs.

-Costs such as incorporation fees, brokers' fees, fees to promoters, organizers or management consultants, attorneys, accountants, or investment counselor, whether or not employees of the non-Federal entity in connection with establishment or reorganization of an organization, are unallowable except with prior approval of the Federal awarding agency.
+(a) Costs such as incorporation fees, brokers' fees, fees to promoters, organizers or management consultants, attorneys, accountants, or investment counselors, whether or not employees of the recipient or subrecipient in connection with the establishment or reorganization of an organization, are unallowable except with prior approval of the Federal agency.

+(b) The costs of any of the following activities are unallowable: activities undertaken to persuade employees of the recipient or subrecipient, or any other entity, to exercise or not to exercise, or concerning the manner of exercising, the right to organize and bargain collectively through representatives of the employees' own choosing.

+(c) The costs related to data and evaluation are allowable.
+Data costs include (but are not limited to) the expenditures needed to gather, store, track, manage, analyze, disaggregate, secure, share, publish, or otherwise use data to administer or improve the program, such as data systems, personnel, data dashboards, cybersecurity, and related items.
+Data costs may also include direct or indirect costs associated with building integrated data systems—data systems that link individual-level data from multiple State and local government agencies for purposes of management, research, and evaluation.
+Evaluation costs include (but are not limited to) evidence reviews, evaluation planning and feasibility assessment, conducting evaluations, sharing evaluation results, and other personnel or materials costs related to the effective building and use of evidence and evaluation for program design, administration, or improvement.

 § 200.456 Participant support costs.

-Participant support costs as defined in § 200.1 are allowable with the prior approval of the Federal awarding agency.
+Participant support costs are allowable (see § 200.1).
+The classification of items as participant support costs must be documented in the recipient’s or subrecipient’s written policies and procedures and treated consistently across all Federal awards.

 § 200.457 Plant and security costs.

-Necessary and reasonable expenses incurred for protection and security of facilities, personnel, and work products are allowable.
+Necessary and reasonable expenses incurred for the protection and security of facilities, personnel, and work products are allowable.
 Such costs include, but are not limited to, wages and uniforms of personnel engaged in security activities; equipment; barriers; protective (non-military) gear, devices, and equipment; contractual security services; and consultants.
 Capital expenditures for plant security purposes are subject to § 200.439.

 § 200.458 Pre-award costs.